Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 4. Is natural immunity better than vaccination?

-A natural infection might provide better immunity than vaccination, but there are serious risks.
-For example, a natural chickenpox, or varicella, infection could lead to pneumonia, or encephalitis, which is a serious infection of the brain.
+A natural infection might provide better immunity than vaccination, but serious risks exist.
+For example, a natural chickenpox, or varicella, infection could lead to pneumonia or encephalitis, a serious brain infection.
 A natural polio infection could cause permanent paralysis.
 A natural mumps infection could lead to deafness.
-A natural varicella or rubella infection in a pregnant woman could lead to serious birth defects or death of her unborn baby.
-Vaccination can help prevent these diseases and potentially serious complications.
+A natural chickenpox or measles infection in a pregnant woman could lead to the development of serious congenital disabilities in her unborn baby or even to a miscarriage.
+Vaccination can help prevent these diseases and potentially severe complications.

 5. Who do vaccines protect?